CovenantSQL/HashStablePack/README.md

 	}
 }
 ```
-the order of struct member is sorted by type name, so "string, int", "int, string" is equivalent.
+the order of struct member is sorted by struct tag (if not, use name)

 You can read more about MessagePack [in the wiki](http://github.com/tinylib/msgp/wiki), or at [msgpack.org](http://msgpack.org).